Rod Lindsay: Education

+Career

+Lindsay worked as a professor in the Department of Psychology at Queen's University from 1982 until his retirement.
+He was an assistant professor from 1982 to 1986, an associate professor from 1986 to 1996, and a full professor from 1996.

+Lindsay received many grants in his career to study eyewitness memory. including a has received $100,000 to study how to reduce wrongful convictions from 2004 to 2009.

-Lindsay has also testified as an expert on eyewitness issues in criminal cases and civil cases on three different continents.
-He also has consulted with individual police identification officers and departments that use re-identification procedures.
-In 2002, he provided training to Canadian judges on the issues with eyewitness identification.
-The training was developed by the National Judicial Institute and by the end of 2004, he had trained about 65% of the criminal court justices in Canada.
-Lindsay is a member of the Technical Working Group for Eyewitness Evidence and participated in the development and the writing of the American national guidelines for obtaining and preserving eyewitness evidence.
-He continues to work on developing training materials to accompany the Eyewitness Evidence: A Guide for Law Enforcement.
-Lindsay has also consulted in one of the United Nations war crime trails for Rwanda over genocide.
+Lindsay testified as an expert on eyewitness issues in criminal cases and civil cases on three different continents.
+He also consulted with individual police departments on identification procedures.
+In 2002, he provided training to Canadian judges on eyewitness identification.
+The training was developed by the National Judicial Institute and, by the end of 2004, Lindsay had trained about 65% of the criminal court justices in Canada.
+Lindsay was a member of the Technical Working Group for Eyewitness Evidence and helped develop and write the American national guidelines for obtaining and preserving eyewitness evidence.
+He also worked on training materials to accompany the Eyewitness Evidence: A Guide for Law Enforcement.

+Lindsay was a consultant for one of the United Nations war crime trails for Rwanda over genocide.
 He was asked by the United Nations prosecutors to consult with them when the defense called an expert witness to testify.
-During June and July 1998 he read e-mailed transcripts of the witness's testimony and provided the prosecutors comments and suggested questions for their cross-examination.
-In September 1998 he was called to testify in Arusha, Tanzania.
+During June and July 1998, he read e-mailed transcripts of the witness's testimony and provided the prosecutors comments and suggested questions for their cross-examination.
+In September 1998, he was called to testify in Arusha, Tanzania.

+Lindsay is a member of the American Psychologist Association, the American Psychology-Law Society, and the Society for Applied Research in Memory and Cognition.

+Research interests and areas of study

+Eyewitness accuracy

+Lindsay carried out research into the factors that influence eyewitness.

+He studied the differences between simultaneous lineup presentations and sequential lineup presentations, demonstrating that the type of lineup affects the accuracy of eyewitness memory.
+The results showed that people are better at identifying a suspect if they are present in a simultaneous lineup than a sequential lineup.
+However, when a suspect isn't present, sequential lineups are more accurate.

+Lindsay has also researched the influence that age has on the accuracy of eyewitness memory.
+Many researchers, including Lindsay have found that children have little to no accuracy in making correct rejections in facial recognition studies (i.e., when the suspect is absent, children are much more likely to mistakenly identify an innocent person).

+Lindsay and Wei-Jen Ng found that there is no "cross-race effect" for facial recognition of races that the eyewitness isn't familiar with.
+However, other studies show facial recognition and race play a role in influencing eyewitness accuracy.
+For example, a study by Steblay et al. (2003) showed false identification was much higher when an innocent suspect closely resembled the culprit.